Fathers Day in India Short Stories Will Melt Your Heart!

 A husband wants to behave like a father for one day to make her wife happy because she has lost her father recently.
 What love!

 Here is a short tale by a girl in my neighborhood:

 "Hi, I am Kritika and I study in 6th class.
 It was Father's Day last year.
 I was preparing a neat card for my poppy (father).
-Was busy since morning doing this.
+I was busy since morning doing this.
 I wanted to surprise my poppy.
 I even got up early to prepare the card so that I could finish on time.
 We own a garments shop.
 Poppy usually goes to the shop by 10 am.
-I wanted to present him the card before he goes.
+I wanted to present him with the card before he goes.

 Everything was going on well when, suddenly, my sketch pens stopped working.
 Oh my God, now what will I do?
 My drawing was incomplete.
 I called my friend who lives nearby to burrow sketch pens from her.
 Thank God, she had them and I rushed to her house.
 Mommy was perplexed by my rush.
 I waved her and busted out of the house.

 ...I tripped at our Verandah (porch) stairs.
 Wham!
 Had a great fall like Humpty Dumpty.
 The only difference was that Humpty Dumpty was sitting on a wall and I was running.

 Everybody rushed out - mommy, poppy, our maid, and our next-door neighbor.